JSON formatter & validator

 Is my JSON sent to your servers?

 No. Format, minify, and validate run entirely in your browser.
-Open DevTools → Network and you will see no request carrying your paste when you use those actions.
+You can verify in DevTools Network that no request carries your paste when using those actions.

 What is the difference between Format and Minify?